 Watch the KDM Credit Report video below for more information.

 When exploring debt it is useful to discuss your credit history report.
 I say ‘your’ credit history report because that is exactly what it is.
 A company may hold the report and other companies may add to it, but at the end of the day you own it.
 It is because of this fact that your credit report, by law, must be made available to you free of charge.
 Credit report companies try to discourage you from accessing your report for free.
 They write in very small print that you are entitled to a free report and hide the information on how to obtain it.
 They also offer you your credit report instantly for a fee, but make you wait weeks and even months if you request your free report.
 However, it is your legal right to access your file for free, so try not to get discouraged by the credit report companies’ feeble attempts to make you pay for what’s yours.

 What’s in it

-In regards to your credit history, your credit report may also detail types of credit you’ve obtained, the credit limit and the dates your credit accounts were opened or closed.
+In regards to your credit history, your credit report may also detail the types of credit you’ve obtained, the credit limit, and the dates your credit accounts were opened or closed.
 It may outline monthly repayments you’ve made on mortgages and credit cards and whether you paid all your financial commitments each month on time or not.
 The report may also detail your overdue debts and repayment defaults.